knk190001/kotlin-winrt/Roadmap.md

 - Reduce overall size of generated code
 - Make it easier to implement generic WinRT interfaces in Kotlin
 - Make the library easier to use with Java
+- Breakup the main WinRT library into smaller subprojects containing individual WinRT namespaces
+- Rewrite the launcher in Kotlin and compile it using GraalVM

 ## Other: